Bubobubobubobubo/sardine/README.md

 ## Contributions

-Sardine is in its early stages of development, and we're actively seeking contributors to help enhance the project.
+Sardine is in its early stages of development, and we're actively seeking contributors to help the project.
 If you're passionate about music and technology, we welcome your expertise, whether it's code, documentation, or ideas.
 We are looking for contributors!

 To collaborate with the Sardine community, connect with us on **Discord**, **Github** or send a private message if you have specific inquiries.
-Together, we can create an even more powerful tool for musical expression and creativity!

 ### Generating documentation

 **Sardine** documentation is using [mdbook](https://rust-lang.github.io/mdBook/guide/creating.html).
 You first need to have [Rust](https://www.rust-lang.org/tools/install) properly installed.

 ```
 cargo install mdbook